 We have also begun a process to review our strategic approach and evaluation framework.
 A new framework will be published in early 2017 and a second impact report based on the new framework and building on our first impact report will be published in late 2017.

-For more information about the landscape in which we work and for more stories about our work, click a link below.
+For more information about the landscape in which we work and for more stories about our work, have a read of some of our client stories.